 The lab's research interests span a variety of disciplines, including community and landscape ecology, biogeochemistry, and environmental science and policy.
 The interdisciplinary nature of our research is attractive to many funding agencies and is particularly well suited for the participation of both undergraduate and graduate students in the field and my laboratory.
 Check out About the Lab and Research Projects for details about what we're up to.
 For more technical details, I also encourage you to peruse the Publications page

 Baylor currently offers M.S. and Ph.D. degrees in the Department of Biology for students interested in aquatic ecology.

 Although Baylor offers the M.S. degree in Biology, an increasing number of students funded by the university are enrolled in the Ph.D. program.
 The Biology graduate program requires students to serve as a teaching assistant (TA) at least one year.
 Students may remain on a TA for no more than 5 years.
 However, most students are funded by a combination of teaching and research assistantships during their four-to-six year period of study for the Ph.D. degree.
-Level of funding is merit based, but you will find that Baylor offers very competitive TA and RA stipends, starting at $18,000 and up to $25,000 per year for the most outstanding applicants.
-The greater Waco community also has a modest cost-of-living, so your stipend will go farther here than in many other regions of the USA.
+Level of funding is merit based, but you will find that Baylor offers very competitive TA and RA stipends, starting at $24,000 and up to $32,000 per year for the most outstanding applicants through stipend enhancements provided by the Graduate School.
+The greater Waco community also has a modest cost-of-living, so your stipend will go much farther here than in many other regions of the USA.